Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 A crowd gathered in the Atlanta suburb of Decatur on June 18 to watch the removal of a Confederate monument — the latest controversial symbol toppled in the wake of the George Floyd protests.

-A DeKalb County judge last week ordered the relocation of the the 30-foot obelisk at Decatur Square after the city argued it’d become a threat to public safety during recent protests.
+A DeKalb County judge the previous week ordered the relocation of the the 30-foot obelisk at Decatur Square after the city argued it had become a threat to public safety during recent protests.
 He wanted it removed by midnight June 26 and placed in storage until further notice.

 As a large crane pulled down the obelisk just before midnight, people chanted, “Take it down!
 Take it down!”
 Others applauded.